 Coronavirus Pandemic.
 The coronavirus disease 2019 ("COVID-19") pandemic has dramatically impacted the global health and economic environment, with millions of confirmed cases, business slowdowns and shutdowns, and market volatility.
-The COVID-19 pandemic has caused, and is likely to continue to cause, significant economic disruptions and has impacted, and is expected to continue to impact, our operations and the operations of our suppliers and customers as a result of quarantines, facility closures and travel and logistics restrictions.
-While we do not expect these impacts to be long-term, there is substantial uncertainty regarding the duration and ultimate impact of the COVID-19 pandemic.
+The COVID-19 pandemic has caused, and is likely to continue to cause, significant economic disruptions and has impacted, and is expected to continue to impact, our operations and the operations of our suppliers, logistics providers and customers as a result of quarantines, facility closures and travel and logistics restrictions.
+Our ability to continue to operate without significant negative impacts will in part depend on our ability to protect our employees and our supply chain and to keep our manufacturing facilities open and operating effectively.
+We have endeavored to implement government and health authority recommendations to protect our employees worldwide.
+While we do not expect these pandemic-related impacts to be long-term, there is substantial uncertainty regarding the duration and ultimate impact of the COVID-19 pandemic.
 Our Healthcare division has experienced increased demand for certain products as a result of COVID-19.
-In our Security division, toward the end of fiscal 2020 and early fiscal 2021, receipt of certain orders was delayed, most notably with respect to our aviation and cargo products.
-Our service revenues were also adversely impacted as a result of the pandemic.
-However, during the second half of our first fiscal 2021 quarter, bookings began to accelerate.
-As many of our customers in both our Security and Optoelectronics and Manufacturing divisions are being impacted by the pandemic, we have received and could receive further requests to delay deliveries of equipment and modify service arrangements or the scheduling of factory or site acceptance tests, which could impact timing of revenue recognition.
-In addition, as a result of COVID-19 related government regulations, certain of our global manufacturing facilities have had to limit operations and could have to limit operations in the future.
+In our Security division, during the latter part of fiscal 2020 and in fiscal 2021, receipt of certain orders was delayed, most notably with respect to our aviation and cargo products, and our service revenues were adversely impacted as a result of the pandemic.
+During the first nine months of fiscal 2021, bookings accelerated, but as many of our customers in our Security division are being impacted by the pandemic we have received and could receive further requests to delay deliveries of equipment and modify service arrangements or the scheduling of factory or site acceptance tests, which could impact timing of revenue recognition.
+In addition, as a result of COVID-19 related government regulations, certain of our global manufacturing facilities have had to limit operations and might have to limit operations in the future.
 If these business interruptions resulting from COVID-19 were to be prolonged or expanded in scope, our business, financial condition, results of operations and cash flows would be materially and adversely impacted.
-We intend to continue to actively monitor the situation and may take actions that alter our business operations as may be required by federal, state or local authorities or that we determine are in our best interests and the best interests of our employees, suppliers and customers.
+We intend to continue to actively monitor the situation and may take further actions that alter our business operations as may be required by federal, state or local authorities or that we determine are in our best interests and the best interests of our employees, suppliers and customers.